NuGet/docs.microsoft.com-nuget/docs/Consume-Packages/Dependency-Resolution.md

 - Retarget your project to a framework that is supported by the packages you want to use.
 - Contact the author of the packages and work with them to add support for your chosen framework.
 Each package listing page on [nuget.org](https://www.nuget.org/) has a **Contact Owners** link for this purpose.
-- **Not recommended**: as a temporary solution while you work with the package author, projects targeting `netcore`, `netstandard`, and `netcoreapp` can denote other frameworks as being compatible, thereby allowing packages targeting those other frameworks to be used.
-See [project.json imports](../Schema/project-json.md#imports) and [MSBuild restore target PackageTargetFallback](../Schema/msbuild-targets.md#packagetargetfallback).
-This can cause unexpected behaviors, so again, it's best to resolve package incompatibilities by working with the package author on an update.